gcjyzdd/SDC-P2/report.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32x3
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a histogram of train, validation, and test data set.
+From the figure below, we can see that

+* all three datasets have similar distribution of traffic sign classes
+* and the size of train dataset is the largest while validation dataset is the smallest
+* from the distribution of the histogram, it also shows that the size of training images with class ID around 30 is smaller than others.

+Because the size of images with class ID around 30 is smaller, our trained deep neural network performs worse with cooresponding test images.

 ![alt text][image1]